-Many of our customers and happy Snoozle users suffer from Ankylosing Spondylitis (AS).
+Many of our customers and happy Snoozle slide sheet users suffer from Ankylosing Spondylitis (AS).
 AS is a nasty inflammatory disease that affects the back, hips and other joints.
 It's a type of arthritis and is a chronic condition.
 I wish I didn't know a lot about AS, but I do because I have it.

 It started when I was pregnant with my first child and wasn't diagnosed until my third child was 1 years old.
 I had no idea I had AS when I was pregnant and was told I had Symphysis Pubic Dysfunction (SPD) that is now usually called Pelvic Girdle Pain (PGP).
 However, my midwife and physiotherapists did tell me that it was unusual for the pain to be mainly in the Sacroiliac joints (a pain in the butt, literally) but not so much in the pubic bone, although that hurt too!
 Nobody suspected I had AS, even after I spoke to numerous doctors and healthcare workers and told them I had a lot of post-partum PGP.

 I was suffering quite a lot after I gave birth to all my children and kept waiting for the pain to go away.
 I did sense that something was really wrong but nobody listened to me.
 I was diagnosed with Fibromyalgia and told to take walks (even if I couldn't put weight on my right leg after 5 minutes of walking) and see a physiotherapist.
 2 physiotherapists told me after numerous sessions that they couldn't help me, I still couldn't walk and was in constant pain, stiff and exhausted, and thought I'd just have to learn to live with it.